aaryesh25mip10076stack/Digital-Literacy/README.md

 Task 5 – Cybercrime Awareness

 Prepared a case study on Identity Theft and created a Stay Safe Online prevention checklist to spread awareness about cybercrime.

+Conclusion

+This project helped me realize how important digital literacy is in today’s world.
+While working on it, I learned more about online safety, professional communication, and how different digital collaboration tools can be used effectively.
+It also made me more aware of how we present ourselves online.

+Most importantly, this project was a starting point for building my professional digital presence.
+By exploring different platforms and tools, I began taking small but meaningful steps toward developing skills that will be useful throughout my academic journey and future career.